2013 Granbury tornado: Tornado summary

-The tornado then crossed De Cordova Ranch Road, entering the Rancho Brazos subdivision, where all six deaths would occur.
-It would then begin rapidly intensifying to EF3 strength.
-A manufactured home located off of De Cordova Ranch as completely destroyed.
-The tornado retained EF3 intensity while crossing Canyon Road and South Sageccrest Court.
-The tornado also tracked through Tumbleweed Lane.
-The tornado then briefly strengthened to low-end EF4 intensity, and a two-story home located on Fox Hollow Court was completely destroyed, and the house foundation was swept clean of any debris.
+The tornado then crossed De Cordova Ranch Road, entering the Rancho Brazos subdivision where all six deaths would occur, rapidly intensifying to EF3 strength as a manufactured home located off of De Cordova Ranch was completely destroyed and thrown over 100 yards.
+The tornado retained EF3 intensity while crossing Canyon Road and South Sagecrest Court, collapsing the walls and upper stories of multiple homes.
+The tornado then tracked through Fox Hollow Court, where it briefly strengthened to low-end EF4 intensity as a two-story, well-plated home was completely destroyed with the concrete foundation swept clean of any debris.

-The tornado then weakened back down to EF3 intensity while crossing Ranchview Drive.
-A to-story home was completely destroyed on Ranchview Drive at high-end EF3 intensity, and another manufactured home located nearby was destroyed at high-end EF2 intensity.
-The tornado continued to move northward, hitting Highview Court and the northern edge of Echo Trail.
+The tornado then weakened back down to EF3 intensity while crossing Ranchview Drive, where a two-story home was completely destroyed at high-end EF3 intensity, trees were debarked, and another manufactured home located nearby was destroyed at high-end EF2 intensity.
+The tornado continued to move northward, hitting Highview Court and the northern edge of Echo Trail at EF3 intensity.